Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2024-09-27-multiplayer-addendum-magic-tournament-rules.markdown

 For more details on the game points formula, check the match Points explanation section above.

-## match-Win Percentage
+## Match-Win Percentage

 **Policy Additions**

-In Multiplayer Tournaments, the match Win Percentage is defined as follows:
+In Multiplayer Tournaments, the Match Win Percentage is defined as follows:

 $$ {\text{match points} - (\text{Number of byes} \times \text{Points per win}) \over \text{Number of matches played} \times \text{Points per win}} $$

-## Opponents’ Average match Points
+## Opponents’ Average Match Points

 **Policy Additions**

-In Multiplayer Tournaments, Opponents’ Average match Points is defined as follows:
+In Multiplayer Tournaments, Opponents’ Average Match Points is defined as follows:

 $$ {\text{(MP  of opponent 1)} + \text{(MP of opponent 2)} + \text{...} + \text{(MP of opponent n)} \over n} $$

 Note that Byes do not count towards n.

-## Opponents’ match-Win Percentage
+## Opponents’ Match-Win Percentage

 **Policy Additions**

-In Multiplayer Tournaments, Opponent match Win Percentage is defined as follows (MWP : match Win Percentage):
+In Multiplayer Tournaments, Opponent match Win Percentage is defined as follows (MWP : Match Win Percentage):

 $$ {\text{(MWP of opponent 1)} + \text{(MWP of opponent 2)} + \text{...} + \text{(MWP of opponent n)} \over n} $$